Rowdy Tellez Player Props: Brewers vs. Twins

 Rowdy Tellez At The Plate

-- Tellez has had at least one RBI in 31.1% of his games this season (19 of 61), with more than one RBI six times (9.8%).
-He has also been responsible for three or more of his team's runs in two contests.
+- Tellez has had an RBI in 20 games this year (32.3%), including six multi-RBI outings (9.7%).
+He has also driven in three or more of his team's runs in two contests.

-- He has scored in 29.5% of his games this season, with two or more runs scored in 4.9%.
+- In 29.0% of his games this season, he has scored at least once.
+And he's had three games with multiple runs (4.8%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.